nginxinc/nginx-basics-workshops/lab3/readme.md

 ## Create TLS Self Signed Certificate and Key

 In this exercise, you will use `openssl` to create a Self Signed certificate and key to use for these exercises.
-However, it should be clearly understood, that Self-Signed certificates are exactly that - they are created and signed by you or someone else.  `They are not signed by any official Certificate Management Entity`, so they are not recommended for any use other than local lab exercises.
-Most Modern Internet Browsers will display Security Warnings when they receive a Self-Signed certificate from a Server.
-In some environments, the Browser will block access entirely.
-So use Self-Signed certificates with `CAUTION`.
+However, it should be clearly understood, that Self-Signed certificates are exactly that - they are created and signed by you or someone else.  `They are not signed by any official Certificate Authority`, so they are not recommended for any use other than testing in local lab exercises.
+Most Modern Internet Browsers will display Security Warnings when they receive a Self-Signed certificate from a webserver.
+In some environments, the Browser will block access completely.
+So use Self Signed certificates with `CAUTION`.

 1. Ensure you are in the `lab3` folder.
 Using a Terminal, use Docker Compose to build and run the `nginx-oss` container.
 This is a new image, based on the Dockerfile in the lab3 folder.
 The `openssl` libraries have been added, so you can use them to build, configure, and test TLS.

 1. After the Docker Compose has completed, and the lab3/nginx-oss container is running, Docker Exec into the nginx-oss container.

     ```bash
-    docker exec -it < lab3 nginx-oss Container ID > /bin/bash
+    docker exec -it <lab3 nginx-oss Container ID> /bin/bash

     ```